How Much Mortgage Can You Get For £2,000 Per Month

 How far will £2,000 a month get you if you decide to buy a home?
 The answer is a little more complicated than you might think.

-We’ll explain how it all works and give you some tips to help your money stretch further.
+We’ll explain how it all works and give tips to help your money stretch further.

 What size mortgage can you get for £2,000 a month?

-To give some examples and assuming your income allows, here is an illustration showing what £2,000 per month looks like over 25 years and between a 4% and 6% interest rate.
+To give some examples, and assuming your income allows, here is an illustration showing what £2,000 per month looks like over 25 years at a 4% and 6% interest rate.

 Monthly Repayment | Interest rate | Deposit | Term Length | Potential mortgage amount |